-From Sligachan follow the footpath to the Bhasteir Gorge (1hr).
-Ascend the NE ridge of Sgurr a’ Bhasteir then traverse horizontally into the main ridge at Bealach na Lice (1.5-2hrs).
+From Sligachan follow the footpath to the Bhasteir Gorge (1.5hr).
+Ascend the NE ridge of Sgurr a’ Bhasteir (route 2 on this picture) then traverse horizontally into the main ridge at Bealach na Lice (1.5-2hrs).
 From here the simplest outing ascends Bruach na Frithe (10 mins) before decending NW to Bealach a Mhaim and returning to Sligachan (2hrs).
 This isn’t a fast pace but doesn’t include breaks at all so 6-8 hours is likely.

 In good weather a more adventurous client can climb the Basteir Tooth, Am Basteir and Sgurr nan Gillean by some rock climbing and very exposed scrambling.
 Previous experience isn’t necessary and fitness is the only prerequisite.

 There are no disappointing scrambles in the Cuillin but some routes are considered as absolute classics.
 The technical difficulty involved is never too great with our guides knowing the best lines on the routes.
 Again, no previous experience is necessary and fitness is the only prerequisite.

 - Pinnacle Ridge of Sgurr nan Gillean (8hrs)